SHRP/shrp.github.io/build_flags.md

 # Default (if not set): 0
 SHRP_EDL_MODE := <0|1>

-# internal storage path
+# Internal storage path
 # Default (if not set): /sdcard
 SHRP_INTERNAL := /sdcard

-# If your device has an external sdcard
+# External SDcard path
 # Default (if not set): /
 SHRP_EXTERNAL := /external_sd